 Exploring the cuisine of each State in India by turn, is such an enriching experience.
 This Baingan Badi Sabzi, a delicious eggplant and lentil fritters curry from the traditional Bhojpuri cuisine prevalent in the Indian states of Bihar and UttarPradesh, is interesting to make and has ingredient options that make it nutritious too.
 The main ingredient is the brinjal or eggplant/ aubergine.
 This is accompanied by small sun dried badis which seems to have many names – wadi, wadiyan, mangodi etc. The basic ingredient for making a badi is flour – though the flour and spices, herbs to be added differ across regions.
 I have made a simple Bihari Urad dhal ki badi, with black gram lentils.
 The recipe is given in the instructions below.

-At first glance, Shaheen Peerbhai’s (who blogs as Purple Foodie) Roasted Pumpkin Labneh Buckwheat Salad with Pomegranate and Rocket leaves sounds like a cosy winter salad.
+At first glance, Shaheen Peerbhai’s (who blogs as Purple Foodie and is the author of the Paris Picnic cookbook) Roasted Pumpkin Labneh Buckwheat Salad with Pomegranate and Rocket leaves sounds like a cosy winter salad.
 It is however a light and refreshing summer type of salad with some unlikely ingredients coming together with a medley of colours and flavours. …

 Flavoured with almond, lemon and vanilla, these easy to make Jam Sandwich cookies are an anytime treat.
 This cookie reminds me of the biscuit tins we (rarely) received as birthday gifts when we were children, with tempting looking jam biscuits painted on them.
 The recipe is adapted from the Raspberry Jam sandwich recipe in Martha Day’s ‘Baking.’